-Eureka Eurostars supports R&D-performing SMEs with innovative and international projects.
+The Eureka Eurostars programme in 2024 supports innovative SMEs and R&D-performing SMEs with international projects.
 Eurostars is open for any technological innovation and supports early stage projects (preliminary data) towards prototype development.
 We have gathered all relevant information on this page.
-Interesting in applying for Eurostars?
+Interesting in applying to the Eurostars programme?
 Don’t forget to download our free guide on writing a winning proposal.

 - Subsidy: Country-specific, for NL €500,000

 - Funding rate: Country-specific, for NL max.
 50%